Uncontested Divorce Lawyers in Vancouver, British Columbia

 - The Notice of Family Claim must be served on your spouse.

-- If your spouse does not answer the Notice of Family Claim, you can initiate the desk order process, in which your case will be decided on the papers without the necessity of appearing before a judge.
+- If your spouse does not answer the Notice of Family Claim, you can initiate the desk order divorce process, in which your case will be decided on the papers without the necessity of appearing before a judge.

 - Finally, if your spouse does respond, and agrees to your claim for divorce, you will appear before a judge to obtain a divorce.